 How much longer Congress will stay is uncertain.
 I hope we shall not move until the last necessity, that is, until it shall be rendered certain that Mr. Howe will get the city.
 If we should move, it will be to Reading, Lancaster, York, Easton, or Bethlehem, some town in this state.
 It is the determination not to leave this State.
 Don’t be anxious about me, nor about our great and sacred cause.
 It is the cause of truth and will prevail.
 If Howe gets the city, it will cost him all his force to keep it, and so he can get nothing else.

 Abigail Adams was more anxious than John about the coming events.
-James Lovell, another member of the Second Continental Congress, sent her a letter that she feared contained the news that John Adams was sick or dead.
+James Lovell, the member of the Second Continental Congress who woke Adams, sent her a letter that she feared contained the news that John Adams was sick or dead.

 The letter actually included a plan of the part of the country where the next phase of the war was likely to be fought.